-Rise and Shine: 10 Tips to Make Waking Up Easier
+Rise and Shine: 10 Tips to Wake Up Easier

 Not everyone wakes up in the morning feeling like P. Diddy.
 In fact, lots of folks struggle to get out of bed for all sorts of reasons.
 But fear not!
 Here are 10 tips to help you wake up more easily.

 These 10 tips can make waking up easier:

 - Keep a consistent sleep schedule.

 - Fill your room with natural light.

 - Take a cold shower.